allthingslinux/tux/docs/content/user/features/gif-limiter.md

 ## Configuration

 The GIF Limiter is configured through your server's configuration file.
-See the [configuration documentation](../../admin/config/features.md) for details.

 ### Configuration Options